theQRL/theqrl.org/content/blog/2021/last-month-at-qrl-july-2021/index.md

 On the exchange front, Bittrex Global has re-enabled withdraws and deposits for QRL wallets on July 11th, 2021 after being in maintenance for a few months.
 A special thanks goes out to Bittrex Global for their continued efforts in resolving.

 The mascot program, though exciting for some, posed enough criticism to warrant re-evaluation and discussions with the team and community.
-QRL's end-goal has always been on-chain governance, and in that spirit, if this isn't something the community feels will push things forward, then it's the community we will listen to.
+QRL’s end-goal has always been on-chain governance, and in that spirit, we’ve opted not to push things forward on this front at the current moment in time.

 And at long last, Kaushal has arrived in Dubai to establish the UAE hub there.
 This hub aims to create a hub for developers who want to collaborate with their QRL counterparts in the UAE and the rest of the world.
 As Kaushal gets settled in to kick off the development side, quantum computing progress remains at a steady pace, with PsiQuantum getting granted another $450 million dollars to fully realize the first commercially viable quantum computer.
 Important to this milestone would be real-time fault-tolerant quantum error correction, which has also been realized by the team at [Honeywell in a paper released on arxiv](https://www.arxiv-vanity.com/papers/2107.07505/).